Miszczo/python-Car-class/README.md

 In class Car i have included all important informations which is necessary to proper work of class from this challenge.

-In main function, in c instance of Car class you can provide the informations about amount of passengers, car weight and count of gears.
+In main function, in c instance of Car class you can write the informations about amount of passengers, car weight and count of gears.
 If you put information that complies with the public roads regulations and requirements, the function will display informations about this car and its total weight.

 If data does not meet these requirements function will display a error.